forty9er/chitter-challenge/README.md

 * Integrate tagging other users to create conversations.
 * Rake task for first DB setup.
 * More comprehensive feature testing.
-* More CSS/styling (larger buttons, position elements, logo and backdrop.)

 ### Technologies used